UweGerdes/frontend-development/docker/README.md

 $ cd ..
 ```

 If you set `CMD [ "/bin/bash" ]` in the Dockerfile you can start the container with `-it` to open the shell.
-You may exit it with CRTL-D but perhaps `docker start data` and `docker attach data` later to look at the data.
+You may exit it with CRTL-D but perhaps `docker start --attach -i data` later to look at the data.

 ### mysql